AtVict0r/freeCodeCamp_certification_project-tribute_page/README.md

 - `index.html`: HTML file containing the structure and content of the tribute page.
 - `css/styles.css`: CSS file providing styles for the HTML elements.
-- `images/oliver_twist_image.jpg`: JPG file containing an illustration of the character Oliver Twist.
+- `images/oliver_twist_image.png`: PNG file containing an ai generated illustration of the character Oliver Twist.

 ## User Stories